← Back to research

 • Plain files — Standard markdown files compatible with any editor

-• Active development — Solo developer has maintained consistent updates since 2017
+• Active development — Solo developer has maintained consistent updates since 2017, including the major FSNotes 7 release in January 2026

 • Feature-rich — Git versioning, encryption, wiki links, Mermaid/MathJax support